jasonalexander-ja/MiniPOV3/readme.md

 Add your serial port that the Arduino is connected to.
 You can replace `"mypov.hex"` with whichever hex file you want to upload.

-You can now put take the ATtiny2313 and put it in your MiniPOV3 and use.
+You can now take the ATtiny2313 and put it in your MiniPOV3 and display your custom message!